eellpp/pubScratchpad/data_science/recommendationSystem/EnsembleMethods.md

+An Analysis of Recommender Algorithms for Online News
 https://pdfs.semanticscholar.org/43d1/f2063fe51a65b2c41e909c2b56f72ae7bfe3.pdf

 `Ensemble Recommendations` are produced based on a combination of all the popularity- and content-based recommenders below.
 The candidate set is the union of candidate sets from each recommender.
 Candidate articles are then ranked using the sum of the rankings for the top n articles from each recommender.
 If, for any recommender, an article does not occur in the top n recommendations, it receives the maximum ranking of n, plus a penalty of 1, as in equation 1.
 We set n = 100 in these experiments.